Michelle-Del-Carretto/LSHTM_HEAT_APGAR_CIDACS-CLIMA/README.md

 This script executes the case-crossover models using the prepared datasets.
 It includes analyses for all low APGAR scores (0-7) and their respective categories (0-2, 3-5, 6-7), along with sensitivity analyses to assess the robustness of the results.
 6. *GIT_GIDACS_CCsubgroup.R*
 This script executes the case-crossover models for subgroups.
+7. *GIT_GIDACS_Quasi_poisson.R*
+This script executes the conditional quasi-Poisson equivalent of the case-crossover model.

 Declaration
 ----------